One of the most powerful qualities about motherhood is our voice. Our voice will be heard by our children, long past the time they’ve left home.

-Podcasting is remembering and sharing and timeless- The moments when we captured our audio/video now live in their own special magical time that is beyond the time and space continuum.
+Podcasting is remembering and sharing- The moments when we captured our audio/video now live in their own special magical time that is beyond the time and space continuum. ;)

 May we as podcasters respect the power that our media has to inspire, educate and entertain others far beyond the moment we created and released it.

 “My kids are aged 10, 12, 18 and 20yrs, and think it’s ”cool" that I have a podcast.
 They are often offering topic suggestions and ideas about who I could interview.
 I spent yesterday morning teaching a Leadership class at the high-school my son graduated from last year…and the topic was all about my blog, podcast and my e-book.
 The class was wonderful…they were engaged, they asked questions, they wanted to know more, and they stayed with me for the whole hour and 15 mins!